-The question we receive most often from pension fund trustees and sponsors is 'what does this mean for me?'
+The question we receive most often from pension plan trustees and sponsors is 'what does this mean for me?'
 We've applied our skills and expertise to try to help narrow the range of possibilities by constructing four scenarios.
-Each scenario allows for the uplifted mortality during 2020, makes an assumption about how this will continue into the shortto-medium term (including allowance for knock-on impacts such as delayed medical treatments or economic fall-out from the pandemic), and charts a path for outcomes in the longer-term.
-Given the disparate outcomes for different individuals, we also provide the tools to allow users to adapt these scenarios for their own pension funds.
+Each scenario allows for the higher mortality during 2020, makes an assumption about how this will continue into the short-to-medium term (including allowance for knock-on impacts such as delayed medical treatments or economic fall-out from the pandemic), and charts a path for outcomes in the longer-term.
+Given the disparate outcomes for different individuals, we also provide the tools to allow users to adapt these scenarios for their own pension plans.
 Further details on each scenario and the calculations presented in this paper can be found in the accompanying Technical Appendix.

 We hope you find these scenarios useful as you plan for a post-COVID world.
-We'd love to speak with you if you have any questions or want to explore our research further, so please do get in touch if we can help.
+We'd love to connect with you if you have any questions or want to explore our research further, so please reach out to us if we can help.